Cool-Sqaud/Project_WIA/README.md

 ## Installing dependencies
-Node.js:\
+Node.js:<br >
-Check with `npm -v` if ur Node.js version is atleast than 8.5.0.\
+Check with `npm -v` if ur Node.js version is atleast than 8.5.0.<br >
 If not install Node.js at https://nodejs.org/en/ (both LTS or Latest works)

-Angular:\
+Angular:<br >
-After you've installed Node.js you can install Angular with the following command:\
+After you've installed Node.js you can install Angular with the following command:<br >
 `npm install -g @angular/cli`

 ## Starting server